 4. Create a Brain Poster

-Another powerful way to teach kids about neuroplasticity is the “I Can Grow My Brain” poster from Big Life Journal’s Growth Mindset Printables Kit.
+Another powerful way to teach kids about neuroplasticity is the “Build a Growth Mindset” poster from Big Life Journal’s Growth Mindset Printables Kit.
 The poster asks engaging questions and can be used as a coloring sheet, providing a fun visual that teaches children different ways to grow their brains.

 5. Celebrate Mistakes